Mohamed Atikuzzaman: International career

 In 2015, Atik was an integral part the Bangladesh U16 team which won the 2015 SAFF U-16 Championship.
 He scored group-stage goals against both Sri Lanka U16 and India U16.
 He also converted his penalty as Bangladesh won the final 4–2 on penalties against India U16.

 In 2017, Atik played for the Bangladesh U23 team in the 2018 AFC U-23 Championship qualifiers, under coach Andrew Ord.
 In the same year, he was selected for the Bangladesh U19 team which participated in the 2018 AFC U-19 Championship qualifiers.
 On 6 November 2017, he scored a stoppage time own goal against Uzbekistan U19 in a 0–1 defeat.
 Nonetheless, his solid defensive performance during the game was praised by local media outlets.

 On 9 September 2021, following their 2021 Three Nations Cup exit, coach Jamie Day played Atik in an unofficial friendly between the Bangladesh national team and Kyrgyzstan U23, which ended in a 2–3 defeat.
 In 2023, he made the final national squad for the initially delayed 2022 Asian Games in Hangzhou, China.

 Personal life

-Atik is the oldest among three brothers, and was brought up in Sherpur District of Bangladesh.
+Atikuzzaman is the oldest among three brothers, and was brought up in Sherpur District of Bangladesh.
 In 2013, Atik's father Mohamed Badiuzzaman died of a stroke.
 However, due to Atik's mother, Hamida Begum, being the second wife, his family did not receive any financial support.
 His mother had to work as a cook in a hotel to support the family.
 According to Atik, his early life circumstances had given him even more desire to pursue a football career and achieve financial stability.
 In 2017, Atik was offered a job in the Bangladesh Air Force, however, he decided to focus on football and rejected the offer.